'Irresponsible' To Conflate Chinese, Russian Influence Schemes, Democrats Charge

 "Nothing we have learned through this update supports the president's or vice president's recent claims or changes our view that their statements on this issue are driven by partisan politics rather than the facts," the Democrats said in a joint statement.

 The statement was signed by Reps.
-Adam Smith of Washington state, ranking member of the House Armed Services Committee; Elijah Cummings of Maryland, ranking member of the House oversight committee; Jerry Nadler of New York, ranking member of the House Judiciary Committee; and Bob Brady of Pennsylvania, ranking member of the House Administration Committee.
+Adam Smith of Washington state, ranking member of the House Armed Services Committee; Bennie Thompson of Mississippi, ranking member of the Homeland Security Committee; Elijah Cummings of Maryland, ranking member of the House oversight committee; Jerry Nadler of New York, ranking member of the House Judiciary Committee; and Bob Brady of Pennsylvania, ranking member of the House Administration Committee.

-The White House's "everyone is doing it" rhetoric is a smokescreen to excuse a lack of meaningful deterrent by Trump against Russia, the Democrats charged.
+The White House's "everyone is doing it" rhetoric is a smokescreen to excuse a lack of meaningful deterrent by Trump against Russia, the Democrats also said.

 "No amount of foreign interference in our elections is acceptable," they said.
 "However, conflating the interference by Russian and Chinese actors is irresponsible and demonstrates the White House's partisan approach to the unprecedented Russian actions to undermine our democracy."

-The minority leaders were responding to warnings by Trump and Pence that China is as big or a bigger disruptor as Russia to the information environment inside the United States.
-The White House leaders accuse the Chinese of trying to unseat them because of Trump's trade policies, which include tariffs that target China's exports to the United States.
+The minority leaders were responding to earlier warnings by Trump and Pence that China is as big or a bigger disruptor as Russia to the information environment.

+The president and vice president accuse the Chinese of trying to unseat them because of Trump's trade policies, which include tariffs that target China's exports to the United States.

 Pence cited an advertising supplement in the Des Moines Register that sought to convince Iowa farmers about how much the Trump trade policies were hurting them.
 China's strategy is to turn Americans at the grassroots level against Trump in areas affected by the trade war, he said.